jakebolewski/BenchmarkTrackers.jl/README.md

 ...where the returned `Float64` is some measure of difference between `current` and `former` with respect to `metric`.

-### Evaluating comparison results
+##### Step 4: Evaluate the comparison results

-As you'll notice in the previous section, the result of comparing two `BenchmarkRecord`s is a `Dict{UTF8String,Vector{ComparisonResult}}`, which BenchmarkTrackers.jl aliases to `ComparisonRecord`.
+As you'll notice in the previous section, the result of comparing two `BenchmarkRecord`s is a `Dict{UTF8String,Vector{ComparisonResult}}`.
+BenchmarkTrackers.jl aliases this type to `ComparisonRecord`.
 A `ComparisonRecord` maps benchmark IDs to `ComparisonResult`s.
-Each `ComparisonResult` store the `Metric` that was compared and the value obtained from the comparison.
+Each `ComparisonResult` stores the `Metric` that was compared and the value obtained from the comparison.

 A common operation on a `ComparisonRecord` is to check which results should be considered "failures".
 This can easily done with the `failures` function, which takes in a `ComparisonRecord` and returns a `ComparisonRecord` containing all of the input's "failing" results: